wangxiaoyunanne/docs/source/hive_graphSage.html.md

 ### Performance limitations

-We profiled GraphSAGE with the `pokec` dataset on a Titan Xp GPU (profiling on P100 caused internal error in the profiler itself; Titan Xp has roughly the same SM design as P100, but has only 30 SMs vs. 56 on the P100; P100 also has 16 GB HMB2 memory, and Titan Xp only has 12 GB GDDR5X; runtime on Titan Xp and P100 is similar). kernel2 takes up about 60% of
+We profiled GraphSAGE with the `pokec` dataset on a Titan Xp GPU (profiling on P100 caused an internal error in the profiler itself; Titan Xp has roughly the same SM design as P100, but has only 30 SMs vs. 56 on the P100; P100 also has 16 GB HMB2 memory, and Titan Xp only has 12 GB GDDR5X; runtime on Titan Xp and P100 is similar). kernel2 takes up about 60% of